anmud/learntocode/Dimi's classes/008_Map & Filter examples.md

 console.log(allSongNames) // ["Curl of the Burl", "Oblivion", "Flying Whales", "L'Enfant Sauvage"]
 ```

-2. Transforming the given array and adding and removin properties from each object
+2. Transforming the given array and adding and removing properties from each object

 ```js
 const songs = [